SuggonM/sequence-generator/README.md

 ```
 (`62` is the number of characters in the default character set)

 Thus as far as size efficiency goes, one shouldn't need a character `maxLength` greater than `3` for most practical applications.
-Again, that wouldn't make much difference since the default `maxLength` is `Infinity` anyway.
+And even if one *does* enter a higher size, it will barely have any impact since the intended default `maxLength` is already `Infinity`.

 ## Advanced Usage
 ### Customizing Character Set